On the Stability of Undesirable Equilibria in the Quadratic Program Framework for Safety-Critical Control: CLF Compatibility

-\end{proof} \begin{cor} Under Assumptions \ref{assumption:initial_state}-\ref{assumption:clf_condition} and considering LTI or drift-less full-rank systems, a quadratic CLF \eqref{eq:parametric_CLF} is $i$-th compatible if and only if $S(\lambda_e)$ is not negative semi-definite at the positive real roots $\lambda_e \ge 0 \in \mathbb{R}$ of the polynomial $z(\lambda) = n(\lambda) - |P(\lambda)|^2$. \end{cor} \begin{proof} This result follows directly from property (iii) of \tref{thm:q_properties}.
-Notice that the positive roots of $z(\lambda) = n(\lambda) - |P(\lambda)|^2$ correspond to the equilibrium solutions $q(\lambda) = \frac{n(\lambda)}{|P(\lambda)|^2} = 1$.
-If all of them occur at the regions where $S(\lambda)$ is not negative semi-definite, then these roots correspond to unstable boundary equilibrium points.
+\end{pf} \begin{cor} Under Assumptions \ref{assumption:initial_state}-\ref{assumption:clf_condition}, { for systems of the classes (i) or (ii), a quadratic CLF \eqref{eq:parametric_CLF} is compatible with a quadratic CBF \eqref{eq:parametric_CBF}} if and only if $S(\lambda_e)$ is not negative semi-definite at the positive real roots of the polynomial $z(\lambda) = n(\lambda) - |P(\lambda)|^2$. \end{cor} \begin{pf} This result follows directly from property (iv) of \tref{thm:q_properties}.
+Notice that the positive roots of the polynomial $z(\lambda) = n(\lambda) - |P(\lambda)|^2$ correspond to the equilibrium solutions $q(\lambda) = \frac{n(\lambda)}{|P(\lambda)|^2} = 1$.
+If all of them occur at the regions where the stability polynomial matrix $S(\lambda)$ is not negative semi-definite, then these roots correspond to unstable boundary equilibrium points.
 By \aref{assumption:clf_condition}, no interior equilibrium points other then the CLF minimum exist.
-Then, we conclude that the CLF \eqref{eq:parametric_CLF} is $i$-th compatible. \myqed \end{proof}
+Then, we conclude that the CLF \eqref{eq:parametric_CLF} is compatible with the $i$-th CBF. \myqed \end{pf}